“Why don’t you include more cardio in your VIGOR Training workout programs?” “Isn’t cardio more important than weight training?”

 Even though you might still be eating a considerable amount of food, if you’re burning significantly more calories than you consume, your body responds as though there is a food shortage.

 This doesn’t happen in a day, or even a week.
-But at some point, your body thinks you’re starving, even if you’ve got 100 pounds of extra body fat.
+But at some point, your body thinks you’re starving, even if you’re carrying around an extra 100 pounds of body fat.

 Your body reduces thyroid production, which lowers your metabolic rate.

 It’s even worse for those who think a lower-calorie diet, combined with cardio is the solution for getting lean.

 That isn’t the worst part about low thyroid levels, though.
 The low thyroid also makes you feel tired and lowers your capacity for exercise, making the act of exercising even more difficult.